Ho-Ro/Z80_dongle/README.md

 ever need, runs on +5V, and therefore needs no voltage level translators to talk to Z80.

 The Mega ports are conveniently clustered by their function:
-All eight data wires together, 16 address wires, control signals, and a few odd ones: clock, which goes to pin 10 on Arduino which is a PWM output that allows to clock the CPU, also +5V and GND.
+All eight data lines together, 16 address lines, control signals, and a few odd ones: clock, which goes to pin 10 on Arduino which is a PWM output that allows to clock the CPU, also +5V and GND.